 Tell me about your assistants tonight.

 Oh assistants—I wish I could pull them into this interview here!
-But, I’ve got 5 students: 4 graduate students and 1 undergrad, some of whom I work with regularly up at school.
+But, I’ve got five students: four graduate students and one undergrad, some of whom I work with regularly up at school.

 We have a wonderful group of students at RIT, both undergrad and grad, who really have so much skill that they make events like this easy for me because it’s really a group effort.
 I brought down Tom Zogas, an undergrad, Ali Klopp, Aya Oki, Karen Mahardy and Wil Sideman, grad students, and they all pitched in in very particular ways to make the projects come out well.